xamarin/xamarin-macios/docs/website/mtouch-errors.md

 Native code sharing requires that all the projects that share code use the same versions for all assemblies.

+<h3><a name="MT0125"/>MT0125: The --assembly-build-target command-line argument is ignored in the simulator.</h3>

+No action is required, this message is purely informational.

+<h3><a name="MT0126"/>MT0126: Incremental builds have been disabled because incremental builds are not supported in the simulator.</h3>

+No action is required, this message is purely informational.

 <h3><a name="MT0127"/>MT0127: Incremental builds have been disabled because this version of Xamarin.iOS does not support incremental builds in projects that include more than one third-party binding libraries.</h3>

 Incremental builds have been disabled automatically because this version of Xamarin.iOS does not always build projects with multiple third-party binding libraries correctly.